 According to research, nearly half of respondents (48%) say they’d like to work a few days remotely and a few days from the office.

-However, hybrid ways of working do carry some cons.
+So these are some of the challenges of hybrid work that may impact your organization in many ways.
 That’s why organizations need to stick to some best practices to manage their workforce in a hybrid model.

 Let’s have a look at what employers can do to successfully manage hybrid work model: